charles-uno/charles-uno.github.io/_drafts/2018-02-04-pt-rix-report.md

 A maindeck answer to [[Blood Moon]] gives me an excuse to play only a single basic [[Forest]], making room for a seventh [[Mountain]].
 Drawing a [[Forest]] almost always feels awful, since it doesn't count for [[Valakut, the Molten Pinnacle:Valakut]], and running out of [[Mountain:Mountains]] is a very real concern when games go long (such as against blue-based control decks).

 There are four "flex" slots in the main deck.

----

----

----

-I considered:

-- [[Anger of the Gods]].
-Great against Affinity, Humans, Company, and Dredge.
-This is what I ran at the RPTQ.
-- [[Chalice of the Void]].
-Great against Shadow and Lantern, and my only hope against Storm, Infect, and Bogles.
-- [[Thragtusk:Miscellaneous]] [[Gaea's Revenge:extra]] [[Tireless Tracker:threats]].
-Good against blue midrange, black midrange, and anyone else trying to make the game go long.

-The creatures come in most often, but ultimately I don't want to be playing a game of incremental value.
-I settle on [[Chalice of the Void:Chalice]].
-It's a slam dunk against a handful of decks, and [[Simian Spirit Guide:SSG]]-[[Chalice of the Void:Chalice]] on the play has the potential to kneecap just about anyone.
+At the RPTQ, I ran [[Anger of the Gods]] because I expected to see a lot of Affinity and Company.
+At the PT, I ran [[Chalice of the Void]] instead. [[Chalice of the Void:Chalice]] is a slam dunk against Shadow and Lantern, and my only hope against Storm, Infect, and Bogles.
+Plus, on the play, [[Simian Spirit Guide:SSG]]-[[Chalice of the Void:Chalice]] has the potential to kneecap just about anyone.

 <table class="cardlist-with-sideboard">
     <caption class="deckname">Charles' Titan Breach (PT RIX)</caption>